 What is Emphysema?

 Emphysema is a type of chronic obstructive pulmonary disease (COPD).
 In this condition, the air sacs in the lungs become damaged and stretched.
 This damage is permanent and irreversible, this results in a chronic cough and difficulty breathing.

 Smoking is the number one factor.
-Because of this, emphysema is one of the most preventable types of respiratory diseases.
+Because of this, emphysema is one of the most preventable types of respiratory disease.

-Cigarette smoking not only destroys lung tissue, it also irritates the airways.
-This causes inflammation and damage to cilia that line the bronchial tubes.
+Cigarette smoking not only destroys lung tissue but also irritates the airways.
+This causes inflammation and damage to the cilia that line the bronchial tubes.
 This results in swollen airways, mucus production, and difficulty clearing the airways.
 All of these changes can lead to shortness of breath.

 Treatment For Emphysema

 Most people with emphysema also have chronic bronchitis.
 Chronic bronchitis is inflammation of the tubes that carry air to your lungs (bronchial tubes), which leads to a persistent cough.

 BLVR is a minimally invasive procedure that involves no incisions or stitches, to relieve lung hyperinflation.
 BLVR can help people with severe emphysema that doesn’t improve with other standard treatments, such as medications, pulmonary rehabilitation, and oxygen treatment.

 In BLVR, our doctor will place tiny, one-way valves in the airways in the hyperinflated emphysematous sections of the lungs.
 The valves prevent air from entering the diseased areas but allow trapped air and secretions to escape.

 Lung cancer is a type of cancer that originates in the lungs.
 There are two main types of lung cancer; 80-85% of the cases are non-small cell lung cancer (NSCLC) and 10-15% are small cell lung cancer (SCLC).